Iowa State vs. West Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 - West Virginia's games this year have hit the over on two of seven set point totals (28.6%).

-- West Virginia is 3-3 against the spread and 3-3 overall in games when it records more than 17 points.
+- West Virginia is 3-3 against the spread and 3-3 overall when the team records more than 17 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.